Arsenic-01/nutrigenius/README.md

 In the project directory, you can run the following commands:

 - **`npm run dev`**
   Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.

 - **`npm run build`**
   Builds the app for production to the `.next` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

 - **`npm run start`**
-  Starts a production server.
-This should be run after building the application with `npm run build`.
+  Starts a production server after building the application.

 ## 🚢 Deployment

-The easiest way to deploy this Next.js application is by using [Vercel](https://vercel.com/), the creators of Next.js.
+The easiest way to deploy this Next.js application is by using [Vercel](https://vercel.com/).

 1.  **Push your code** to a GitHub repository.
 2.  **Import your project** on the Vercel dashboard.
-3.  **Configure Environment Variables:** In your Vercel project settings, go to the "Environment Variables" section and add your `NEXT_PUBLIC_API_URL`, `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`, and `CLERK_SECRET_KEY`.
+3.  **Configure Environment Variables:** In your Vercel project settings, add your `NEXT_PUBLIC_API_URL`, `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`, and `CLERK_SECRET_KEY`.
 4.  **Deploy:** Vercel will automatically build and deploy your application.
-Any subsequent pushes to your main branch will trigger automatic redeployments.

 ---